acquanaturaleminerale/acquanaturaleminerale.github.io/docs/documentation.md

 - Integration with the existing user session management
 - Database-backed SAML authentication request lifecycle tracking
 - Replay protection mechanisms through single-use request consumption and expiration validation
-- Local certificate generation and SAML environment setup utilities for testing and deployment configuration
+- Local certificate generation and SAML environment setup utilities for testing and deployment preparation

-The implementation currently supports a single configured Identity Provider and represents a complete SAML authentication flow integration within the current project scope.
+The implementation currently supports a single configured Identity Provider and represents a complete authentication flow implementation within the supported project scope.

 The SAML integration uses static configuration for the lifetime of a running application process.
 Environment settings and configuration paths are resolved during application startup.
 Basic startup validation is also performed at that stage.
 SAML-specific validation and PySAML2 Service Provider initialization occur when the SAML Service Provider is initialized.
 Once initialized, the Service Provider configuration is cached and remains static until the application restarts.

 ## Current limitations

-The current implementation demonstrates the complete SAML authentication flow and provides a functional basis for further production validation.
+The current implementation demonstrates the complete authentication flow implementation within the supported project scopes as a functional basis for further production validation.
 Before production use, additional validation and hardening would be required, including:

 - Additional security hardening and review
 - Extended handling of edge cases and failure scenarios